lizmat/SBOM-CycloneDX/README.md

     - Formulation @formulations -----------------------------------
       Describes how a component or service was manufactured or deployed.
-This is achieved through the use of formulas, workflows, tasks, the observed formulas describing the steps which transpired in the manufacturing process.
+This is achieved through the use of formulas, workflows, tasks, and steps, which declare the precise steps to reproduce along with the observed formulas describing the steps which transpired in the manufacturing process.
 All items must be unique.

         bom-ref $bom-ref
         An optional identifier which can be used to reference